Hypercubed/rof/README.md

 # Rule of Four

 Determine the most resonable display format for a given numeric value.
+Using a modified version of the [rule of four](http://www.bmj.com/content/350/bmj.h1845)

 ## Rule of Four